-Deutsche Bank expects its Leverage exposure by year-end 2022 to be higher than 2021.
-Group leverage exposure is expected to increase as the temporary exclusion of certain Euro system central bank balances is expected to expire in the second quarter of 2022.
-Consequently, Deutsche Bank expects its Leverage ratio (fully loaded) to be slightly lower, but consistent with its Leverage ratio target of approximately 4.5 % by year-end 2022.
+Deutsche Bank expects its Leverage exposure in 2022 to be higher than at year-end 2021.
+Leverage exposure is expected to increase as a result of the removal of the ECB's temporary exclusion of certain central bank balances by the second quarter of 2022, alongside loan growth in its Core Bank.
+Consequently, Deutsche Bank expects its Leverage ratio to be lower at year-end 2022.
+Deutsche Bank remains committed to achieving its Leverage ratio target of approximately 4.5 % by year-end 2022.
 Its transformation progress and financial performance in 2021 allows it to resume dividend payments in 2022.
-It intends to propose a dividend of $\in 0.20$ per share in respect of the financial year 2021, payable in 2022, and will complement the distribution to shareholders with share buybacks of $\in$ 300 million in the first half of 2022.
-Deutsche Bank is committed to delivering sustainably growing cash dividends and returning excess capital to shareholders through share buybacks that is over and above what is required to support profitable growth and upcoming regulatory changes over time, subject to regulatory approval and shareholder authorization and meeting German corporate law requirements.
-To that end, subject to meeting its strategic targets, the Management Board intends to grow the cash dividend per share by 50 % p.a. in the next 3 years, starting from $\in 0.20$ per share for the financial year 2021, which would translate into approximately $\in 3.3$ billion of cumulative dividend payments by 2025 with respect to financial years 2021-2024.
+It intends to propose a dividend of $\in 0.20$ per share in respect of the financial year 2021, payable in 2022, and will complement the distribution to shareholders with share buybacks of $\in 300$ million in the first half of 2022.
+Deutsche Bank is committed to a delivering sustainably growing cash dividends and returning excess capital to shareholders through share buybacks that is over and above what is required to support profitable growth and upcoming regulatory changes over time, subject to regulatory approval and shareholder authorization and meeting German corporate law requirements.
+To that end, subject to meeting its strategic targets, the Management Board intends to grow the cash dividend per share by 50 % p.a. in the next 3 years, starting from € 0.20 per share for the financial year 2021, which would translate into approximately € 3.3 billion of cumulative dividend payments by 2025 with respect to financial years 2021-2024.
 In relation to the financial year 2024, Deutsche Bank intends to achieve a total payout ratio of 50 % from a combination of dividends paid and share buybacks executed in 2025; and it intends to maintain a 50 % total payout ratio in subsequent years.
 In addition to the already announced share buyback in 2022 of € 300 million, meeting its current financial aspirations would therefore support the previously announced cumulative distributions to shareholders in the form of dividends paid or share buybacks executed in the total amount of € 5 billion in respect of financial years 2021-2024.
 In addition, should Deutsche Bank successfully execute its financial and strategic plans through 2025, total implied cumulative distributions of approximately € 8 billion in respect of financial years 2021-2025 would be achievable.
 Its ambition to return capital to shareholders is further underpinned by its aim to maintain a robust Common Equity Tier 1 ("CET 1") capital ratio of approximately 13 %, i.e. a CET 1 ratio of no less than 200 basis points above its Maximum Distributable Amount ("MDA") threshold it currently assumes to prevail over time.
 By the nature of its business, it is involved in litigation, arbitration and regulatory proceedings and investigations in Germany and in a number of jurisdictions outside Germany, especially in the U.S. Such matters are subject to many uncertainties.
 While Deutsche Bank has resolved a number of important legal matters and made progress on others, it expects the litigation and enforcement environment to remain challenging.
 For 2022, and with a caveat that forecasting litigation charges is subject to many uncertainties, it expects litigation charges, net, to be lower than the levels experienced in the previous year.